MyCryptoHQ/support.mycrypto.com/src/content/getting-started/ethereum-glossary.md

 * (Advanced) In Ethereum, the address "acts" like the public key, but it's not actually the public key.

 * (Advanced) In Ethereum, the public key is derived from the private key and is 128 hex characters.
-You then take the `"SHA3" (Keccak-256)` hash of this (64 characters), take the last 40 characters, and prefix with `0x`, give you your 42-character address.
+You then take the `"SHA3" (Keccak-256)` hash of this (64 characters), take the last 40 characters, and prefix that with `0x`, resulting in your 42-character address.

 ### Private Key